okomok/mada/README.md

 1. Pure: no meta variables.
 1. No metamethod overloading.
 1. Metamethods (for now) can't be recursive: like FORTRAN and C MACRO.
-1. "meta eq" is infeasible.
+1. meta-eq is infeasible.
 1. A trivial algorithm may require exponential time and memory.
 1. A trivial algorithm may crash the compiler.
+1. meta-if may be infeasible.
+(Contact me "if" you know the way!)